akkc01/DevOps/Docker/04 Create Ubuntu from image.md

-## Install the ubuntu using docker--
+## Install the ubuntu using docker-

 ### Pull the Image-
 ```